 Of course, you should be polite about it and show that a link to you would bring them value as well.
 If you show that you can create a win-win, you’ll get free backlinks in no time.

 You should never copy a competitor’s marketing strategy.
 Not only is it a moral gray area, but it’s also unlikely to get you the same result, as every business is different.

 That being said, there’s nothing wrong with turning to a competitor for inspiration and new opportunities.
-If you’re wondering where to get backlinks, just see where the competition is getting them from.
+If you’re wondering where to get backlinks, just see from where the competition is sourcing theirs.

 Luckily, you don’t need to be a hacker to do this.
 Tools like Monitor Backlinks can give you all the insight you need.
 Just enter your closest competitors, and you can get regular reports about their new backlinks and where they’re coming from.

 Perhaps they’re guest posting, getting into directories, or forming relationships in their niche.
 Whatever it is, you can gain an insight into these opportunities and see how you can explore them as well.

 3. Write Roundup Posts